Aesyius/Cyber-Op-Study-Bank/README.md

 # Usage

 Should work on Linux and Windows.
 Not tested on Mac.
 Maybe break on smaller screens.
+Disregard puller.py, this is script used to pull questions/answers from the pdf with regex.

+# Prequisites

+Python must be installed

 ## To run
 1. Open terminal